Refer to the guide Setting up and getting started.

 * | lazy user | be able to automatically match appropriate houses to prospective buyers | avoid doing it manually |

-(For all use cases below, the System is our app RTPM (RealtorTrackerPlusMax)
+(For all use cases below, the System is our app RTPM (RealtorTrackerPlusMax) and the Actor is the user,

 unless specified otherwise)